 Is it worth it for a casual NFL bettor to invest in a betting system?

-If you’re just using a bit of extra cash to bet on your favorite team or bet on the occasional Monday Night Football game, paying for an online betting system might not make sense for you.
+If you’re just using a bit of extra cash to bet on your favorite team or bet on the odd Monday Night Football game, paying for an online betting system might not make sense for you.
 Unless you’re trying to turn a hobby into something profitable, you might want to leave paying for a system to the other guy.

 As a casual NFL bettor, you need to ask yourself if you’re betting often enough to make the system worth the investment.
 Also consider how long it will take you to recoup the money you paid for the system.